monsdar/katacoda-scenarios/conan/step4_uselib.md

-No let's use our newly generated library.
+Now let's use our newly generated library.

 Take a look onto helloworld3.
 It is similar to the previous versions, but now uses our lib:
 * Here's our implementation: `helloworld3/source/hello3.cpp`{{open}}